lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 ![Figure 11.2.
 Crown and stem age of a clade.]({{ site.baseurl }}\images\figure11-2.png)

 These two equations give ML estimates for r only if there is no extinction.
 If there has been extinction in the history of the clade, then these estimates will be biased.
-Under a scenario with extinction, one can define $\epsilon= \mu / \lambda$ and use the following method-of-moments estimators from Rohatgi (1976, following the notation of Magallon and Sanderson 2001):
+Under a scenario with extinction, one can define $\epsilon= \mu / \lambda$ and use the following method-of-moments estimators from Rohatgi [-@Rohatgi1976-du, following the notation of @Magallon2001-xi]:

 (eq.
 11.3)